 Hiking

 One of the area’s most popular hikes is Black Elk Peak in Custer State Park.
-The park does require an entrance fee, but the hike takes you to the highest point west of the Rockies.
-More information on the hike, including trailheads, distances and more, can be found here.
+The park does require an entrance fee, but the hike takes you to the highest point east of the Rockies.
+Click the link below for information on the hike, including trailheads, distances and more.

 Biking

 The area’s 353 miles of trails mean that there’s a distance and level for every cyclist.
-The 109-mile George S. Mickelson trail was transformed from a railroad bed to an amazing pathway.
-Cyclists, runners, snowshoers, and in certain spots, snowmobilers, all share the trail.
-Most of the trail is flat, making it an ideal spot for families and peoples of all abilities.
+The 109-mile George S. Mickelson Trail was transformed from a railroad bed to an amazing pathway.
+Cyclists, runners, snowshoers and, in certain spots, snowmobilers, all share the trail.
+Most of the trail is flat, making it an ideal spot for families and people of all abilities.

 Camping

 Spending a night surrounded by peaceful pines under a star-filled sky provides a morning experience that can leave you with a new perspective on life.
 The Hills have 30 campgrounds with more than 682 individual sites and three horse camps.
-For more information on camping in state parks, click here.
+For more information on camping in state parks, click the link below to visit the South Dakota Game, Fish & Parks Department website.

 Norbeck Wildlife Preserve